- 1(Of a law or decree) valid outside a country’s territory.More example sentences

 - That is a really murky detail because it makes these contractors outside the extraterritorial judicial law for prosecuting members of the military or for holding them to military justice standards.

-- 1.1Denoting the freedom of embassy staff from the jurisdiction of the territory of residence: foreign embassies have extraterritorial rightsMore example sentences
+- 1.1Denoting the freedom of an ambassador or other embassy staff from the jurisdiction of the territory of residence: foreign embassies have extraterritorial rightsMore example sentences

 - Japan and China, however, have confirmed that the Vienna Convention on Consular Relations, which recognizes diplomatic immunity and the extraterritorial status of government establishments, does not apply to the school.